 Use this knowledge to inform your flossing technique.
 Use a single-filament floss when available to prevent breakage and fraying.
 Start with an 18” piece of floss, wound around one finger of each hand.
 Leave a small section in between your fingers, and gently slide it in between your first two teeth.
 Use gentle back and forth motions to clean the area, then use a clean section of floss to clean between the next two teeth (and so on).

 For more information, call Cedar Pointe Family Dentistry in Farmington, New Mexico, at (505) 327.0044.
-Dr. Ryan H. Wilson and our team look forward to making your smile shine!
+Dr. Denver Palmer and our team look forward to making your smile shine!